You are here

 Standing Committee on Identifying and Quantifying Environmental Health Risks

-NIEHS has asked the National Academies (NAS) to facilitate communication among government, industry, environmental groups, and the academic community about scientific advances that may be used in the identification, quantification, and control of environmental impacts on human health.
-The NAS Standing Committee on Use of Emerging Science for Environmental Health Decisions examines issues on the use of new discoveries, new tools, and new approaches for guiding environmental health decisions.
+NIEHS asked the National Academies of Sciences, Engineering, and Medicine to facilitate communication among government, industry, environmental groups, and the academic community about scientific advances that may be used in the identification, quantification, and control of environmental impacts on human health.
+The National Academies Standing Committee on Use of Emerging Science for Environmental Health Decisions examines issues on the use of new discoveries, new tools, and new approaches for guiding environmental health decisions.